jessada/pyCancerSig/README.md

 # pyCancerSig
 # A python package for deciphering cancer signatures.

-Comprehensive cancer signatures with a main workflow in nextflow, and reusable modules written in python.
-Integrate SNV, SV and MSI profiles in signatures decomposed using non-negative matrix factorisation, and produce production ready pdf reports.
+Comprehensive cancer signatures with reusable modules written in python, integrating SNV, SV and MSI profiles in signatures decomposed using non-negative matrix factorisation, and produce production ready pdf reports.

 ## Installation